Frama-C/Frama-C-snapshot/INSTALL.md

 will install the appropriate system packages (this of course requires to have administrator rights on the system).

+If your system is not supported by `depext`, you will need to install Gtk, GtkSourceView, GnomeCanvas and GMP, including development libraries, separately.

 ### Installing Custom Versions of Frama-C via OPAM